How do you want your steak, soldier? Meet the St. Paul guy who started Serving Our Troops.

 Q: What was your proudest accomplishment on the council?

-A: I did a number of things to support the St Paul Public Library, and one of them was separating the agency into its own unit.
+A: I did a number of things to support the St. Paul Public Library, and one of them was separating the agency into its own unit.
 I thought that was something that really made that library stand out and get funded better.
 It’s not the sexy stuff, but it’s important.
-The city needs to be affordable for people of all income levels and those were challenging times financially.
+The city needs to be affordable for people of all income levels, and those were challenging times financially.

 Q: How did you first get involved in Serving Our Troops?

-A: It was a classic Saint Paul thing.
+A: It was a classic St. Paul thing.
 A bunch of us were sitting at Mancini’s in the spring of 2004 and I’m thinking, “It doesn’t seem to be fair that I’m enjoying this steak and [local] troops overseas can’t.”
-It was one of those great nights where you say, “We know some people in town, let’s see if we can’t get this steak to the to the troops.”
+It was one of those great nights where you say, “We know some people in town, let’s see if we can’t get this steak to the troops.”
 And we ended up having a meeting with the Guard that was set up by Norm Coleman when he was a senator.
-And we’re completely non-political, Amy Klobuchar and Betty McCollum have been our great champions for years.
+And we’re completely nonpolitical.
+Amy Klobuchar and Betty McCollum have been our great champions for years.
 So we had this meeting, and the Guard said, “You guys aren’t going to Iraq.
-Some Congressman shipped a bunch of shrimp over there, and it showed up all rotten.”
+Some congressman shipped a bunch of shrimp over there, and it showed up all rotten.”

 They said, “We’ve got 800 Minnesotans in Kosovo.
 We might let you go over there.”
 And I remember standing in the parking lot after that meeting and I’m like, “That’s a challenge.
 Let’s do this.”
 And you know, we’ve got a lot of great businesses in this town, a lot of great people, and we’re all together still.
 We served 2,500 steaks at two bases in Kosovo and live-linked it to the families [in St. Paul].
 We used the satellite truck that was provided to us from Hubbard [Communications], and we created dinner with the family.
 We’ve done 15 projects and [last] weekend will be our 16th project.